kearutherford/BerkeleyForestsAnalytics/README.md

 - $sph_{i}$ is the number of trees per hectare represented by the
   $i^{th}$ tree on the plot
-- $dbh_{i}$ is the diameter at breast height of the $i^{th}$ tree on the plot
+- $dbh_{i}$ is the diameter at breast height, in cm, of the $i^{th}$ tree on the plot

 ## Maximum SDI <a name="sdi-max"></a>

-Maximum SDI uses the 30 x 30 m spatial dataset for across the continental US developed by Chivhenge *et. al.* (2025).
-Upon consultation with one of the authors, Christopher Woodall, we aggregated the 30 x 30 m dataset to the Ecological Subsection level (see below for details on subsections).
-Specifically, we calculated the median of the max SDI for each subsection.
+Maximum SDI is derived from the 30 × 30 m spatial dataset developed by Chivhenge *et al.* (2025) for the continental US.
+In consultation with one of the authors, Christopher Woodall, we aggregated the 30 × 30 m estimates to the Ecological Subsection level (see below for details on subsections).
+Specifically, we calculated the median maximum SDI within each ecological subsection.

 Chivhenge, E., A.R.
 Weiskittel, C.W.
 Woodall, A.W.
 D’Amato, & A.
 Daigneault.
 (2025).
 Geospatial estimation of forest relative density for